 - Use a footrest if your feet are not comfortably touching the floor

-Further information on how to set your workstation correctly can be found on the ISCP (Irish Society of Chartered Physiotherapists) leaflet: Working Well in the Office.
+Further information on how to set your workstation correctly can be found on the ISCP (Irish Society of Chartered Physiotherapists) website: Working From Home.

 3. Stretch regularly